The Episcopal Church of the Good Shepherd Summerville, SC

 ECGS is rich in skilled and trained lay ministers, including architects and construction engineers who drew plans and oversaw construction, even hammering nails themselves.

-Faithful prayers have guided everything Good Shepherd has set about since the Fall of 2012.
+Faithful prayers have guided everything Good Shepherd has set about since autumn of 2012.

 Great care and integrity of purpose provided the primary foundation plank in this project.